-Things take time here, and don’t expect everything to work “like it does back home”.
-Accept this and you are halfway there.
+Things take time here, and don’t expect everything to work “as it does back home.”
+Accept this, and you are halfway there.
 I have seen so many expats arrive, eyes gleaming, full of a million ideas, only to get the optimist beat out of them by the system.
 I have also seen people done over or taken advantage of.
-It’s far from perfect, it’s not always fair but due diligence, patience, and perseverance are definitely the name of the game.
+It’s far from perfect, it’s not always fair, but due diligence, patience, and perseverance are definitely the name of the game.
 Plenty of foreigners have not only survived but thrived here.

-I have attempted everything that has ever sparked an interest and basically, just said “YES” to everything.
-It hasn’t always gone to plan but I am far richer (in person) for the experiences and now I know more definitely what I do and don’t want to do.
-There is no way I would have allowed myself the time to experiment like this in a ‘normal life’.
-S
+I have attempted everything that has ever sparked an interest and basically just said “YES” to everything.
+It hasn’t always gone to plan, but I am far richer (in person) for the experiences, and now I know more definitely what I do and don’t want to do.
+There is no way I would have allowed myself the time to experiment like this in a ‘normal life.’

-o, maybe another piece of advice here is – allow yourself the space and freedom to try something different or just say yes, you never know where it might lead!
+So, maybe another piece of advice here is – allow yourself space and freedom to try something different or just say yes; you never know where it might lead!

 Word To The Wise: Give Up The Superhero Complex

-“I will move to Croatia, learn the language, set up my business, make friends, socialise, become a fitness guru, volunteer, be the perfect mother, partner… one year should do it.”
+“I will move to Croatia, learn the language, set up my business, make friends, socialize, become a fitness guru, volunteer, be the perfect mother, partner… one year should do it.”

 *** Insert knowing laughter here***